New Hampshire Democratic Party

 The New Hampshire Democratic Party (NHDP) is the affiliate of the Democratic Party in the U.S. state of New Hampshire.
-Its chair is Raymond Buckley, and its vice chairs are Martha Fuller Clark and Bette Lasky.
+Its chair is Raymond Buckley, and its vice chairs are Maura Sullivan and Donovan Fenton.
 The most recent Democratic governor was Maggie Hassan, who served from 2013 to 2017.

 The only U.S. president from New Hampshire was a Democrat, Franklin Pierce, who served from 1853 to 1857.
+It is one of two major parties in the state, with all of New Hampshire's members of Congress being Democrats.

 The party has played a pivotal role in the election process for the president of the United States, with New Hampshire holding the first primary in the nation.
-Local Democrats in New Hampshire have historically had outsized influence in determining their national presidential nominee.

 Current elected officials

 The New Hampshire Democratic Party holds both of the state's U.S. Senate seats, and both of the state's seats in the U.S. House of Representatives.
 Democrats hold a minority in the New Hampshire House of Representatives and New Hampshire Senate.